db-ui/core/README.md

 <!-- markdownlint-disable MD033 -->

 > [!IMPORTANT]
-> We've released the new stable version of the [DB UX Design System v3](https://github.com/db-ux-design-system/core-web), which is the successor to this generation of DB Design Systems.
+> We've released the new stable version of the [DB UX Design System – Generation 3](https://github.com/db-ux-design-system/core-web), which is the successor to this generation of DB Design Systems.
-> Especially for new projects, we strongly recommend building on [DB UX Design System v3](https://github.com/db-ux-design-system/core-web).
+> Especially for new projects, we strongly recommend building on [DB UX Design System – Generation 3](https://github.com/db-ux-design-system/core-web).
 > The new version has some great benefits and optimisations, especially in terms of accessibility testing, further and better framework support and ongoing development.<br>
 > Please note that we won't be providing any new features from now on, only bug fixes until EOL at the end of 2026.